xd009642/xd-tts/slides/vocoding.typ

   - How tall a frequency is and the delay applied to the signal
   - Frequency amplitudes contain more information than phase, phase looks random in comparison
-  - Because of this spectrogram generating techniques normally generate amplitude not phase ]
+  - Because of this spectrogram generating techniques normally generate amplitude not phase
+  - We can get the parameters for vocoding from the Tacotron2 repo ]

 #slide[